isiahmeadows/mithril.js/design/bitwise.md

 Throughout this repo, there's a lot of bitwise operations used.
 These mainly come down to a few simple reasons:

-- I want to be able to compare vnodes in various ways without object type interference
+- I want to be able to compare vnodes in various ways in as few operations as practically possible.
-- I want to be able to compare several features of vnodes in parallel.
+- I want to be able to compare several states and features in parallel.
 - I want to keep memory down by packing all the extra type info into a single integer.

 Here's a quick explainer of how it works.